JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 2: LEMP STACK IMPLEMENTATION/project-2.md

 sudo unlink /etc/nginx/sites-enabled/default
 ```

-Now I will create an index.html file in my /var/www/lempproject folder so that I can test that the virtual host works as expected:
+Now I will create the index.html file in my /var/www/lempproject folder so that I can test that the virtual host works as expected: <br/>
+And populate it with some text to display when the site is accessed.
+I do this by entering the following command from the servers console.

 ```
 sudo echo 'Hello LAMP from hostname' $(curl -s http://169.254.169.254/latest/meta-data/public-hostname) 'with public IP' <br/>